wp-plugins/wp-e-commerce/readme.txt

 After upgrading from earlier versions look for link "Update Store".
 This will update your database structure to work with new version.

 == Changelog ==

+= 3.9.1 =

+* Fix: Disable 3.0 payment gateway API gateways.
+Will be re-enabled after more vigorous testing.
+* Fix: Check that $wpsc_cart->cart_items is an array, not an object.
+* Fix: Improve shipping method property checks in wpsc_cart class.
+See [#1683](https://github.com/wp-e-commerce/WP-e-Commerce/issues/1683).
+* Fix: Add asterix class to required fields for PayPal Pro 2.0.
+* Fix: Ensure taxable checkbox can be unchecked.
+3.9 regression.
+See [#1685](https://github.com/wp-e-commerce/WP-e-Commerce/issues/1685).
+* Fix: Only show completed purchases in the user account area.
+* Fix: Use is_email(), rather than a faulty regex, for checkout email field validation.
+* Fix: More than a [handful of faulty variables](https://github.com/wp-e-commerce/WP-e-Commerce/commit/58f2d3ad9698ef496a27a701e5a926e412d55c05) were referenced in wpsc_coupons.
+* Fix: Function `wpsc_string_to_boolean` was essentially non functional.
+* Fix: Send country and state through to PayPal only if they actually exist.
+* Fix: Broken theme-engine activation routine.
+Would always fail, running 1.0 engine.

 = 3.9 =